silanthro/stores-client/src/tutorials/litellm-tools.md

-# Use Stores with LiteLLM (with Tool Calling)
+# Use Stores with LiteLLM (Native Tool Calls)

-In this tutorial, we will be creating an agent that can generate a poem and email it to a recipient using LiteLLM with native function calls.
-LiteLLM is a library that provides a unified interface to various language models, making it easy to switch between providers.
+In this tutorial, we will be creating an agent that can generate a haiku about dreams and email it to a recipient.
+While LiteLLM models can generate text, they need [additional tools](https://docs.litellm.ai/docs/completion/function_call) to perform actions like sending emails.
+Using Stores, we will add a tool for sending a simple plaintext email via Gmail to a list of recipients.

-## Agent building steps

-### 1. Load custom tools and set environment variables

-Our custom tools are stored in our local `custom_tools` directory.
-We will load them and set the required environment variables in the `.env` file.
-Not all tools require environment variables but this allows you to securely pass information, such as API keys, to your tools.

-- GMAIL_ADDRESS: This is the sender's Gmail address
-- GMAIL_PASSWORD: This is the sender's [app password](https://myaccount.google.com/apppasswords), **not the regular Gmail password**
-- GOOGLE_API_KEY: Since we're using Gemini in this example, we need to set the [Google AI API key](https://ai.google.dev/)
+## Tool calling example

 ```python
 import json